-I am a mindfulness and meditation teacher who is dedicated to helping people raise self awareness and overcome mind blocks such as stress and anxiety, procrastination, lack of impulse control, addictions, attention deficit and eating disorders.
-At the workplace I help people find work-life balance, reconnect with meaning and purpose, cultivate a compassionate work environment and raise levels of personal satisfaction and happiness.
+I am a mindfulness and meditation teacher who is dedicated to helping people raise self-awareness and overcome mental blocks such as stress and anxiety, procrastination, perfectionism, lack of impulse control, addictions, attention deficit, and eating disorders.
+At the workplace, I help people find work-life balance, reconnect with meaning and purpose, cultivate a compassionate work environment, and raise levels of personal satisfaction and happiness.
+I derive my inspiration from the deep waters of ancient wisdom teachings of the world's major religions (such as but not limited to, Buddhism and Hinduism), and also from the science-based research being conducted on the nature of the mind, the brain, and human behavior.

-I have taught and also pioneered mindfulness courses at Princeton University, Stern School of Business (NYU), Columbia Business School (guest speaker), Manhattanville College, Rye Country Day School, Stamford Academy, and Hong Kong International School.
-I have conducted mindfulness workshops in the corporate sector for organizations such as Stripe.
+I have taught mindfulness courses at academic institutions such as Princeton University, Stern School of Business (NYU), Columbia Business School (guest speaker), Manhattanville College, Rye Country Day School, Stamford Academy, and Hong Kong International School.
+I have conducted mindfulness workshops in the corporate sector for organizations such as Stripe and Deloitte.
 I am committed to bringing the benefits of this practice to my local community and thus teach adult classes at The Wainwright House, Bronxville Adult School, Harrison Public Library, The Osborn Center for Senior Living.
-I also work privately with corporate leaders, womens’ groups, children, and young adults who seek to reduce stress and find sources of happiness and meaning in their lives.
+I also work privately with corporate leaders, women's groups, children, and young adults who seek to reduce stress and find sources of happiness and meaning in their lives.